the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Religious Settlements buffed to +25% expansion rate and adds +1 Culture, +2 Faith to National Wonders.
 	- Sacred Waters moved to Follower and buffed to add yields to Greywater Treatment Plant (+1 Water/Faith) and Hydroponic Farming (+1 Food/Faith) buildings.
 	- Sacrificial Fire buffed to add +10% Production towards Land Military units.
-	- Strength of the Earth no longer adds Production to any tiles except the Mining Pit, which now gains +2 Production/Faith if it spawns and the player chooses this belief.
+	- Strength of the Earth no longer adds Production to any tiles except the Mining Pit, which now gains +2 Production/Faith if it spawns and the tile's owner is following this belief.
 	- Works of Genius nerfed, only adding +2 Faith to Great Improvements and another +1 to cities with an active Specialist (along with +2 Science to those cities).
 - Founder
 	- Primacy has been made **inaccessible** until such time as a fitting new effect for this belief to help bolster CS relations becomes possible.
 Its current effect still exists in-game, but has been merged with Religious Unity.
 - Follower
 	- Art of War moved to Enhancer and locked behind Exodus of the Evangelists.
+It no longer has an expiration date, but only allows purchasing land units.
 	- Blessing of Peace moved to Enhancer, locked behind Exodus of the Evangelists, and adjusted to +20% growth while at peace, +2 Food to Barracks.
 	- Feast of Flesh adjusted to add +2 Food, +1 Happiness to Ranches.
 	- Happiness in Faith reworked to add +2 Production, +1 Culture, but only +1 Happiness to Monasteries.